wso2/jaggery/README.md

 ###Building###

 1. Clone the repo using `git clone --recurse-submodules https://github.com/wso2/jaggery.git`.
-If you have already clone repo, then init jaggery-extensions submodule using `git submodule init && git submodule update`
+If you have already cloned repo, then init jaggery-extensions submodule using `git submodule init && git submodule update`
 2. `mvn clean install`